Makaha Surfside

 No analysis available

-I looked for public remarks indicating paid laundry, such as coin laundry, coin-op, card-operated machines, quarters, or laundry fees.
-The listings mention community/on-site laundry facilities, but never say they require payment.
+I looked for language indicating paid laundry such as coin laundry, coin-op machines, card-operated washers, or a laundry fee.
+The listings mention laundry facilities and laundry rooms, but nothing suggests the laundry requires payment.

 Parking is clearly a building-wide feature.
 Current public remarks mention it in dozens of listings with phrases like "2 open parking stalls," "covered parking," "parking garage," "assigned parking," and "dedicated parking stall."
 The evidence is consistent across multiple agents and unit types, so this appears strongly supported rather than copy-paste noise.

-The remarks repeatedly use explicit deeded-parking wording rather than just assigned or included parking.
-That is strong evidence the building has deeded/owned parking stalls in at least some units.
+The remarks repeatedly use deeded-parking wording rather than merely assigned or included parking.
+There is strong evidence that at least some units in this building have deeded parking.
+This supports a true value.

 No analysis available